 This is an outpatient procedure.
 Some of the minimally invasive biopsies performed at MedStar include:

 - MRI-Guided Biopsy: MRI (magnetic resonance imaging) guides a radiologist to the site of abnormalities to remove samples for examination and diagnosis.
 This procedure is often used to take samples of the abnormal areas your doctor cannot easily detect on a digital mammogram or ultrasound.
 A tissue marker is left in place to designate the area that has been sampled.
-This kind of biopsy requires little recovery time, and there is no significant scarring to the breast.
+This kind of procedure requires little recovery time, and there is no significant scarring to the breast.

 - Stereotactic Biopsy: The procedure uses a special computer to guide a needle to a suspicious area seen on a mammogram.
 It is a non-invasive procedure and accurately obtains the tissue sample required for diagnosis.
-This kind of biopsy requires little recovery time, and there is no significant scarring to the breast.
+This requires little recovery time, and there is no significant scarring to the breast.
 A tissue marker is left in place to designate the area that has been sampled.

-This biopsy is performed by a MedStar board-certified radiologist who specializes in these kinds of breast biopsies.
+This is performed by a MedStar board-certified radiologist who specializes in these kinds of breast biopsies.
 The radiologist is assisted by a radiological technologist who also specializes in breast imaging.

 - Ultrasound-Guided Biopsy: This is a highly accurate procedure to evaluate suspicious masses within the breast that are visible on ultrasound even if they were not felt on breast self-examination or clinical examination.
 This kind of biopsy requires little recovery time, and there is no significant scarring to the breast.
 A tissue marker is left in place to designate the area that has been sampled.
 An ultrasound does not involve the radiation exposure that comes from using X-rays to locate suspicious tissue.